Travel Advice

 Visa

-Travellers with a European Union, United States, United Kingdom, Canada, or Australia passport generally do not need a visa for short stays in South Africa (up to 90 days).
+Travelers with a passport from the European Union, United States, United Kingdom, Canada, or Australia generally do not need a visa for short stays in South Africa (up to 90 days).

-Travellers from some countries are required to apply for a visa in advance.
-Requirements vary by nationality, so it’s important to check the latest regulations before travelling.
+Travelers from some countries are required to apply for a visa in advance.
+Requirements vary by nationality, so it’s important to check the latest regulations before traveling.

 For the most up-to-date information, please consult the official website of the South African Department of Home Affairs.